Divyaraj015-dot/git-documentation/README.md

 * Changes from the child branch can be merged back into the parent branch when ready.

 #### ❓What is the origin/main? ####

   In Git, origin, main, and origin/main have specific meanings:

-1. origin
+  1. origin:

   origin is the default name Git assigns to the remote repository you cloned your project from.

   It acts as a convenient shortcut, so you don’t have to type the full repository URL when pushing, pulling, or fetching.

   Think of it as:

   origin = remote location of the project.

   Example:

 ```bash

 git clone https://github.com/username/repo-name.git
 ```
   After cloning, Git automatically sets origin as the reference to https://github.com/username/repo-name.git.

-2. main
+ 2. main:

  main is the default branch name in many modern GitHub repositories (it replaced master as the default).

  It is typically the primary working branch where the most stable and up-to-date version of the code resides.

  3. origin/main
  origin/main is a remote-tracking branch.

  It exists locally in your repository and points to the last known state of the main branch on the remote (origin).

  It gets updated when you run git fetch, not git pull alone.

  In short:
  origin/main ≠ remote main branch
  It is your local copy of the remote main, maintained by Git to track updates.

  Example:

 ```bash